-The new ticketing system is already operational in some regional cities.
-Over the year ahead it will be introduced in the Melbourne metropolitan area and on V/Line services.
+The new ticketing system is already operational on bus services in some regional cities and on trains, trams and buses in metropolitan Melbourne.
+Over the year ahead it will be introduced on V/Line train and coach services.
 As a result, details in this manual which are relevant to V/Line implementation may change based on customer experience and feedback as myki is rolled out.

 This manual is relevant only for services on which myki and short term smartcard tickets are accepted.
 Other Victorian public transport services will continue to use their existing ticketing systems for now, and travel on these is covered by the Victorian Fares and Ticketing Manual (General).
 HECTOR McKENZIE